thesaiteja24/todo-list-react/README.md

-Here's the updated and polished README for your Todo List React project, styled similarly to the Tic Tac Toe and Calculator examples:

 # Todo List React

 A sleek and intuitive Todo List application built with **React**.
 This app helps users manage their tasks efficiently by categorizing them into daily, weekly, or monthly views, complemented by a motivational quote of the day.